Your student experience

 Postgraduate researchers

 Desk space is available for postgraduate researchers in the Westmere Postgraduate Research Hub.
-Here students can be allocated a desk with a computer as well as shelf space, and access to a kitchen, lockers and meeting rooms.
+Students can be allocated a desk with a computer as well as shelf space.
+There is access to a kitchen, lockers and meeting rooms.
 A limited number of desks have been made available exclusively for use by students in the College of Arts and Law.

 The College also has a significant number of desks available to postgraduate research students in the European Research Institute (ERI).
 With similar facilities to Westmere, students become part of the academic community.